Centrifugal or “vortex” separators remove

 the only known publically available,

-Internet based centrifugal separator sizing tool and its designed to
+Internet based centrifugal separator sizing tool and it

 help you compare your options.